Can K-12 Digital Signage Teach Digital Natives? | Chapter 1

 Today’s students think and process information differently from their predecessors and so educational standards and teaching methods must evolve in order to really teach them.
 Just as older educators are apt to resist learning new technologies, digital natives are apt to rejecting old concepts and outdated ideas.
-Forcing students to devolve with outdated methods is a disservice to everyone.
+Therefore, forcing students to devolve with outdated methods is a disservice to everyone.

 Educators must learn to communicate in the language of the land.
 Only by integrating digital tools into the classroom can educators create the level of excitement and engagement they desire from students.

 It’s important to keep in mind that what needs to change for today’s students is not the content or material educators teach, but the delivery and presentation of the information.
 Today’s student won’t abide plodding, step-by-step tutorials and long-winded lectures.
 Their world moves fast and they can handle information in greater quantities and at greater speeds.
 It’s what they expect, and it’s what keeps them engaged.

 So the challenge for educators — and the key to bridging this ever-growing generation gap — is to find a way to adapt and repurpose essential educational content so that it can be communicated in the language of the digital native.
 Undoubtedly, digital signage for education provides the solution.